 Watering: little once established.

 Succulents are fantastic low-maintenance plants with serious textural style.
-There is an enormous range available, but the most popular is the agave, especially the fox-tail agave, whose name comes from the long and fluffy looking flowers the plant may bear.
+There is an enormous range available, but the most popular is the agave.

 Agave has a distinctive rosette form to its soft, sappy foliage, and this, combined with the bluey-green leaf colour, makes it instantly recognisable.

 Agave is an excellent survivor, and unlike many other tough plants, it won't go weedy.
 It's not unusual to see this agave thriving in an old or neglected garden where every other plant is suffering.
 Its name comes from its tall flower spike, which can be as tall as 4m.
 It's covered in small yellowish flowers.

 Flowering is very irregular.
 In fact, there is great debate as to when agave typically flowers, and what triggers flowering.
 It can take up to 10 years before flowering.
 Once it does flower, the rosette that the flower spike emerged from will die, and will become surrounded by new pup plants.
 That's why in older gardens agave is often seen growing in large, mounded clumps.